 Ingredients

-- 1 1/2 cups milk
+- 1 ½ cups milk

 - 1 cup pumpkin puree

-- 1 egg
+- 1 large egg

 - 2 cups all-purpose flour

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 Tbsp pumpkin pie spice
+- 1 tablespoon pumpkin pie spice, see notes

-- 1/2 tsp salt
+- ½ teaspoon salt

 Instructions

-- Pour flour mixture into the bowl with the wet ingredients and whisk until just combined.
+- Pour the flour mixture into the bowl with the wet ingredients and whisk until just combined.
 Add a little bit more milk if the batter is too thick.

-- Heat a lightly oiled wide heavy-bottomed pan or griddle over medium-high heat.
-Use a measuring cup to scoop 1/4 – 1/3 cup of the batter into the pan or onto the griddle per pancake.
-Flip when the bubbles that appear on the surface pop and form holes that stay open, cook on other side until nicely browned.
-Serve hot with maple syrup.
+- Heat a lightly buttered wide heavy-bottomed pan or griddle over medium-high heat.
+Use a measuring cup to scoop 1/4–1/3 cup of the batter into the pan or onto the griddle per pancake.